All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weight Loss

 This is the most straightforward mechanism.
 For every 2.2 pounds (1 kg) of weight you lose, your systolic blood pressure tends to drop by about 1 point .
 Since semaglutide typically produces 10 to 30 pounds of weight loss, a portion of the blood pressure reduction follows directly from this.
-However, research shows that weight loss only explains about 40 to 50% of semaglutide's blood pressure effect.
+But research shows that weight loss only explains about 40 to 50% of semaglutide's blood pressure effect.
 The rest comes from the drug's direct actions on your body .

 Helping Your Kidneys Remove Sodium